top of page

 Professional-Grade Paints

 For selling original artwork, I recommend stepping up to professional-grade paints.
-Winsor and Newton Professional Watercolors are my top choice.
+Schmincke - HORADAM® AQUARELL is my top choice.
 I prefer them in tubes because they allow precise control over the amount of paint I use.
 These paints provide vibrant, long-lasting colours for your professional pieces.
+However if you do prefer pans then Schmincke have that option too.

 Pro Tip: Mix and match colours to create unique shades.
 If you're interested in learning more about colour mixing, check out my Skillshare class, Watercolor Florals for Beginners: Exploring Depth, Color, and Details.